Justin De Fratus: Southern Maryland BlueCrabs

-Southern Maryland Blue Crabs

 On April 6, 2017, De Fratus signed with the Southern Maryland Blue Crabs of the Atlantic League of Professional Baseball.
+In 4 starts for the Blue Crabs, he logged a 3–1 record and 1.40 ERA with 22 strikeouts across 25 2/3 innings pitched.

-Seattle Mariners (Second Stint)
+Seattle Mariners (second stint)

-On May 9, 2017, De Fratus signed a minor league deal with the Seattle Mariners.
-He elected free agency on November 6, 2017.
+On May 9, 2017, De Fratus signed a minor league contract with the Seattle Mariners.
+In 17 appearances (16 starts) for the Double–A Arkansas Travelers, he registered a 5–7 record and 4.85 ERA with 53 strikeouts across 98 1/3 innings pitched.
+De Fratus elected free agency following the season on November 6.

 Los Angeles Dodgers

 On February 17, 2018, De Fratus signed a minor league contract with the Los Angeles Dodgers.
 He was named to the mid-season Texas League All-Star Game as a member of the Tulsa Drillers.
-Overall he made 11 starts for Tulsa and 12 for the AAA Oklahoma City Dodgers, with a 7–9 record and 4.74 ERA.
-He became a free agent after the season ended and re-signed with the Dodgers on a minor-league deal on January 26, 2019.
-He again split the season between Tulsa and Oklahoma City, pitching in 25 games (22 starts) with a 5.60 ERA and a 9–13 record.
+Overall he made 11 starts for Tulsa and 12 for the Triple–A Oklahoma City Dodgers, with a 7–9 record and 4.74 ERA.
+He became a free agent following the season on November 2.

+De Fratus re-signed with the Dodgers on a minor-league deal on January 26, 2019.
+He again split the season between Tulsa and Oklahoma City, pitching in 25 games (22 starts) and posting a 5.60 ERA and 9–13 record with 98 strikeouts over 141 1/3 innings.
+De Fratus elected free agency following the season on November 4.

 Coaching career

-After the 2019 season, he chose to retire from playing to become a minor league coach in the Dodgers system.
+After the 2019 season, De Fratus chose to retire from playing to become a minor league coach in the Dodgers system.

+On February 23, 2024, De Fratus was announced as a pitching coach for Los Angeles' Triple–A affiliate, the Oklahoma City Dodgers.